Krutsch/Krutsch/README.md

 <h2 align="center">Sponsorship</h2>

 I am not yet where I want to be regarding my investment for open source.
-I would like to spend more of my time in projects which I use and which are used by the community.
+I would like to spend more of my time in projects which I use and which are used by the community and also to give back by sponsoring others.

 <br />